airplane3333/surfs_up/README.md

 ## Overview of the analysis:
 ---
-Using data from a sqlite database that contains tempratures for a given date from serveral reporting station within Hawaii.
-The data is used to perform statictical analysis for a given month (June / December) to decide if the weather would impact opening of an ice cream and surf shop on the island of Oahu.
+Using data from a sqlite database that contains temperatures for a given date from several reporting station within Hawaii.
+The data was used to perform statistical analysis for a given month (June / December) to decide if the weather would impact opening of an ice cream and surf shop on the island of Oahu.

 ## Results:
 ---
-#### * There is little variation between June and December average tempratures:
+#### * There is slight variation between June and December average temperatures:
 		 - June Average: 74
 		 - December Average: 71

-#### * The max tempratures recorded in each mone are statictically simalar
+#### * The max temperatures recorded in each month are statistically similar
 		 - June Max: 85
 		 - December Max: 83
 ---